By Leslie Ingraham

 If your pooch is well-behaved around people and dogs, take advantage of whatever your town or city is doing to celebrate Labor Day.
 Many places have parades, and others host village fairs and outdoor concerts.
 Or visit the local farmers’ market where you and Bosco can pick up fruits and vegetables, flowers, and delicious foods like homemade breads, pies, and cheeses.
 These are great meet-and-greet activities for you and the pup.
 Perhaps finish up with brunch or lunch at a dog-friendly restaurant or pub.
 Many restaurants and cafes with outdoor dining allow pupsters on a leash and some even provide water bowls and treats.

 Whether your "fur-vorite" tunes are classical or the blues, many towns and cities offer outdoor concerts throughout the summer, and Labor Day weekend is no exception.
-Visit the bandstand or lakeside bandshell, with your doggo in hand (on their leash).
+Visit the bandstand or lakeside bandshell with your leashed doggo.
 Throw down a blanket, perhaps set out a picnic including treats and water for Fido, then lay back and enjoy the music!
 You might run into friends and acquaintances with their pups while you’re there!

 What better way to commemorate the can-do attitude of America’s workers and their unique contributions to life as we know it than to plan a staycation with the pooch?
 Don’t forget to thank workers for their resilience, and thank your furry friend, too!